therzv/the-monorepo/README.md

 ### Trade-offs you might have made, anything you left out, or what you might do
 - The Dockerfile i made is not tested yet, and i believe we still improve that Dockerfile (i put Dockerfile inside `web` and `docs` directory)
+- The Jenkins pipeline still handle CI/CD.
+Best practice for this is separating CI and CD process.
+  Might be Jenkins for CI and Argo for CD.

 ### differently if you were to spend additional time on the project.